calebmsword/javascript-notes/are-generators-useful.md

 ### Don't use the iterator directly

 In general, I think generators make the most sense when you abstract away direct usage of the iterator.
 For example, you can pass iterators into `for of` loops.
-An as impractically simple example for the sake of introducing syntax, we will show thus using a numeric iterator.
+An as impractically simple example for the sake of introducing syntax, we will show this using a numeric iterator.

 ```javascript
 function* integerGenerator() {